dodona-edu/dodona-edu.github.io/en/references/tested-judge/dsl/README.md

 ```

 ##### Sets
-An unordered dynamic collection of unique invariable values.
+An unordered dynamic collection of unique immutable values.
-These are denoted with help of curly brackets.
+These are denoted with the help of curly brackets.
-Empty sets must be notated in a specific way because the dictionaries als use curly brackets for notation.
+Empty sets must be written in a specific way because dictionaries also written with curly brackets.
 Some examples:
 ```javascript
 {5, 7, 8}